ruanodendaal/blog/_posts/2025-06-26-ai-meetings.md

 The real frontier isn’t just post-processing.
 It’s pre-meeting clarity.

-If we want AI to actually make work better, not jsut prettier, we need to teach it to ask the one question humans keep avoiding:
+If we want AI to actually make work better, not just prettier, we need to teach it to ask the one question humans keep avoiding:

 ***“Why are we meeting at all?”***